Parents can help a child with eating disorder recovery, and these journal prompts that you complete together can guide you.

 In our culture we have been told there is a strong connection between eating “right” and being “good.”
 We often believe that people who eat kale salads are morally superior and healthier than people who eat “junk food.”
 But our obsession with good and bad foods is a major contributor to disordered eating and it’s actually hurting our health.
 The healthiest diet is one that makes you feel physically satisfied, and it can include all types of foods ranging from salad to ice cream, lentils to french fries.
 How does reading that make you feel?
 Do you think you have ever used how and what you eat as a way to indicate that you are “good?”
 What would it mean to you if you allowed all foods into your life and stopped believing that some foods are “good” and others are “bad?”

-The journal prompts above are all based on counter-culture but nonetheless scientific fact.
-If you would like to see the data supporting them, please visit our research library.
+If you would like to see the data supporting the statements about weight and health, please visit our research library.

 Ginny Jones is on a mission to empower parents to help their kids recover from eating disorders, body image issues, and other mental health conditions.
 She’s the founder of More-Love.org, an online resource supporting parents who have kids with eating disorders, and a Parent Coach who helps parents who have kids with mental health issues.

 Ginny has been researching and writing about eating disorders since 2016.
 She incorporates the principles of neurobiology and attachment parenting with a non-diet, Health At Every Size® approach to health and recovery.